-Figure 18.
-Street Type Hierarchy Plan (duplicate also appears on Page 32)
+Figure 21.
+Street Type Hierarchy Plan

 ARTERIAL ROAD FERRIS ROAD - 34m

 Ferris Road is the key arterial road in the Centre.
 It provides north-south access through the Centre and connects to the wider transport network.
 As such it is designed to accommodate high vehicle volumes.
 Its key features are: